RGAA-Software/sailfish_server/README.md

 #### Yes, a poem again
 #### Together
 - Birds build nest and sleep in
-- Shining diamonds fall of on my bed
+- Shining diamonds fall off on my bed
 - Gave them back to the sprites
 - I am gifted melliferous toffee today
 - We will sit at the beach in the future